Youth Vote Winner for Poster

 Staff Vote Winner for Sticker

-Xenia, a 7th grader at the Preuss School at UC San Diego, made this thought-provoking #USvsHate image about the many layers of our identities after her teacher, Ms. Van De Vanter, tried the lessons on Racism is Real (AFT/Share My Lesson) and Experiences with Race and Racism (Anti-Defamation League).
+Xenia, a 7th grader, made this thought-provoking #USvsHate image about the many layers of our identities after her teacher, Ms. Van De Vanter, tried the lessons on Racism is Real (AFT/Share My Lesson) and Experiences with Race and Racism (Anti-Defamation League).
 (These lessons can be found here: http://usvshate.org/more-specific-anti-hate-lessons/).
 As Ms. Van De Vanter describes, “The class voted to make different versions of the same theme to reflect what they learned—that is, how our multiple identities interact to create complex human beings–and to teach others to look beyond the surface of our outer appearances.”
 Xenia’s won the Staff vote.

 Youth Vote Winner for Video